 We appreciate that interviews can cause anxiety but we are keen for you to produce your best and our questions will be directed to this end.
 We do not offer “one size fits all” interviews.
 What we discuss will be tailored around what you say about yourself in your application.
 Your interview performance is just one factor to be taken into account along with your school reference, personal statement, GCSE grades, prospective A2 level grades and the Cambridge Law Test.

 We regularly make offers to applicants who have not been interviewed in Cambridge.
 If you are applying from an overseas country, your application will be taken as seriously as if you had come to Cambridge for interview.
 Where a Cambridge representative offers an interview overseas, we attach much weight to his or her assessment.
-If you have applied from a country where there is no overseas interview, then we may arrange an interview with you by telephone or Skype.

 Cambridge Law Test